synacktiv/bip/doc/hexrays/visit_hx.rst

 AST nodes are represented by a subclass of this object which are determine by its type.
 For more information of the different type of nodes see :ref:`doc-hexrays-astnodes-nodetype`.
-The method :meth:`~bip.hexrays.HxCItem.GetHxCItem` allow to recuperate an object of the correct class (which inherit from :class:`~bip.hexrays.HxCItem`) for a particular ``citem_t`` object from IDA.
+The method :meth:`~bip.hexrays.HxCItem.from_citem` allow to recuperate an object of the correct class (which inherit from :class:`~bip.hexrays.HxCItem`) for a particular ``citem_t`` object from IDA.